lilli-mcnally/quiz-whizz/README.md

 - To provide a fun game with 10 – 50 questions about films to users

 ### User Stories
 > A couple who want to add a quiz game into their Friday Game nights when they have friends over.
 They want to play the game on their laptop so the questions and answers are big for everyone to see.
 They want to be able to get straight on to the game, and access the rules easily at any time.

-> A man who likes to do puzzles and quizzes on his very long commute to work.
-He want to have the option to play with lots of questions to keep him entertained.
-He would like the game to easily function from the web on a mobile device without needing to scroll or spend too much time figuring out how the website works.
+> A user who likes to do puzzles and quizzes on his very long commute to work.
+They want to have the option to play with lots of questions to keep him entertained.
+They would like the game to easily function from the web on a mobile device without needing to scroll a lot or spend too much time figuring out how the website works.
+---
 ## Competitor Review
 I’ve reviewed a few quiz related websites, including [Sporcle]( https://www.sporcle.com/?refresh) and [Buzzfeed Quizzes](https://www.buzzfeed.com/uk/quizzes).
 ### Pros
 Sporcle
 - Each quiz is easy to use, the user doesn’t need to figure out how to play.
 - The game keeps a running score total

 Buzzfeed
 - The film questions have images to go with them, so the user can see a snippet of the movie if they’re unsure on the title.

 ### Cons
 Sporcle
 - Home page and game page layouts is very crowded and confusing for the user.

 Buzzfeed
 - The quiz runs in a linear layout, rather than each new question being displayed where the previous one was.
 This added to the busy layout with adverts for other quizzes means it’s unclear for the user where the quiz starts and ends.
+---
 ## Objectives
 - To provide easy access to the game on the home page
 - To provide a Rules page to explain how the game works